anchetaWern/anchetawern.github.io/source/_posts/2014-02-25-a-whirlwind-tour-of-web-developer-tools-package-managers.markdown

 bower uninstall bootstrap moment
 ```

-####Bower and AMD

-All of the previously mentioned features were good but what if we want to load up our dependencies asynchronously?
-Were pretty much out of luck with Bower since

 ####Jam

 Another front-end dependency package manager is Jam.
-What's nice about Jam is that it was built with script modularity in mind.
-It uses AMD (Asynchronous Module Definition) for loading up the dependencies of your app.
+What's nice about Jam is that it was built with asynchronous module loading in mind.
+It uses AMD (Asynchronous Module Definition) for loading up the dependencies of your app asynchronously.

 Just like Bower you can install Jam using npm: